knowarth-technologies/theme-personalizer/README.md

 - Control Panel based admin portlet to configure list of thmes available for theme personalization
 - Easy to use portlet for end user to choose their choice of theme and color scheme
 - Option to select personalized theme for all pages
-- This version is compitible with Liferay Portal 6.1.x CE.
+- This version is compitible with Liferay Portal 6.1.x CE & 6.2.X CE.

 Support
 ------